Digital Forensics and Incident Response Guide

 How Digital Forensics Powers Incident Response?

-Digital forensics gives your Incident Response team (CERT / CSIRT) the evidence needed to respond with speed and accuracy.
+Digital forensics gives your CERT or CSIRT the evidence needed to respond with speed and accuracy.
 It’s the backbone of digital forensics and incident response solutions.

 Core Forensic Disciplines